 Tips for Parents

 Encourage self-care.
-While your child is at home, help them instill healthy habits in terms of nutrition, sleep, and exercise.
+While your child is at home, help them instill healthy habits in terms of sleep, social support, and exercise.
 Hopefully, those habits will stick when the head off to college.

 Listen carefully.
 Whether you’re talking with your teen at dinner or on the phone while they’re away at school, pay attention and watch for warning signs.

-Don’t get mad.
+Don’t get angry.
 Instead of punishing your teen if you find out they’ve been having behavior or mental health issues, respond with compassion and invite them to share what’s going on.

-Make sure they get help.
-If you’re concerned that your teen is depressed, have them talk to a school counselor, therapist, or doctor.
+Make sure they get professional help.
+If you’re concerned that your teen is depressed, have them talk to a school counselor, therapist, doctor, or another mental health professional with a specialization in adolescent psychiatry.
 It’s always better to address the problem before it gets worse.

 Treatment for teen depression begins with a mental health evaluation by a trained professional.
 Specifically, this evaluation should take into account a student’s developmental and family history, school performance, and behaviors.